|Model #||Motor 1||Motor 2||Filter||Circuit Board|

 Only hear a "click" at the motor when trying to start the Riccar system?
 Or, does it shut off and start back up in a few minutes?
 These are common signs of a dead motor, which leaves two options: replace the motor or replace the unit.
-If you liked the amount of suction the Riccar model had, then replace the motor using the information below.
+If you liked the amount of suction the Riccar model had, then replace the motor using the information above.
 If you'd like stronger suction, or a cleaner disposal system, then consider a different unit or alternative brand from MD Vacuum.
 Our units are Assembled in the USA with the finest materials and backed with excellent customer service.

 Much like a regular portable vacuum, the basic maintenance of a Riccar Central Vacuum System is changing the bag, or, in most cases, emptying the dirt receptacle on the main unit.
 To do this, remove the base of the unit with a twist or by unlatching, then dump the debris and put a plastic bag over the bottom and shake the center-weighted cloth filter.
 On top emptying models simply open the top and remove the bag.
 On bottom models without a cloth filter, reach up and remove the mesh filter or clean the debris screen.
 Some models may have a foam filter that can be removed and washed and completely air dried.